-4. Severance Benefit.
+3. Severance Benefit.

-- In the event (i) Executive experiences an involuntary termination of employment by the Bank or Origin for any reason other (a) than Cause within the two-year period beginning on the Effective Date of a Change in Control (as defined in Section 7(c)), (ii) Executive experiences a termination of employment by Executive for Good Reason (as defined in Section 7(d)) within the two-year period beginning on the Effective Date of a Change in Control, or (iii) the Executive experiences a Pre-Change in Control Qualifying Termination, the Bank and/or Origin will pay to Executive and Executive will receive a severance benefit consisting of the following: (A) a lump sum cash payment of two (2) times Executive's then-current annual base salary, (B) a lump sum cash payment of two (2) times the average of the incentive bonus paid within the three (3) calendar years (or such fewer full calendar years as Executive has been employed by the Bank and/or Origin) immediately preceding the date of Executive's termination of employment and (C) any stock option, stock appreciation right, restricted stock unit award, or other equity-type award under any plan or agreement in Executive has, or will have, in the capital stock in the Bank or Origin will become fully vested and exercisable (collectively, (A) through (C) being the "Change in Control Severance Benefits").
-Notwithstanding the preceding, the Change in Control Severance Benefits shall not become payable to Executive and neither the Bank or Origin shall have any obligation for the payment of the Change in Control Severance Benefits to Executive if in connection with such termination or resignation Executive remains employed, or is simultaneously reemployed, by Origin or any affiliate thereof in a position having comparable duties, authority and compensation as Executive's position with the Bank or Origin immediately preceding such Change in Control. - (b) The Change in Control Severance Benefits to which Executive shall become entitled under Subsection (a) above, if any, shall be paid no later than thirtieth (30th) day following the later of (i) the termination of Executive's employment and (ii) the Effective Date of a Change in Control.
-In no event shall any payment be made under this Section 4 unless and until Executive incurs a termination of employment. - (c) Notwithstanding the preceding and to the extent required by Section 409A of the Code, if any amount constituting non-exempt deferred compensation under Section 409A of the Code is or becomes payable to Executive at a time in which Executive is a "specified employee" as defined in Section 409A(a)(2)(B)(i) of the Code and Treasury Regulation §1.409A-1(i), solely as a result of the termination of Executive's employment, payment of such amount shall be delayed until the first to occur of (i) the first business day after the six-month anniversary of the termination of Executive's employment, (ii) death or (iii) such earlier date that complies with Section 409A of the Code.
-Whether or not Executive is a specified employee and whether or not the payment is required to be delayed for such six-month period shall be determined in accordance with the provisions of Treasury Regulation § I .409A-1(i). - (d) Notwithstanding anything in this Section 4 to the contrary, the parties hereto acknowledge and agree that upon their mutual consent, they may modify or amend the provisions hereof or terminate this Agreement at any time before or after the Effective Date of a Change in Control and that, in the event of a termination, the provisions hereof shall thereafter have no further force or effect.
-No such modification, amendment or termination, however, shall be made which shall have the effect of causing any provision hereof or any payment hereunder to violate or result in immediate taxation to Executive under Section 409A of the Code and any such attempted modification, amendment or termination shall be void and of no effect.

-- (e) In. the event Executive undertakes legal action to enforce rights under this Section 4 Origin shall pay to Executive all costs and expenses, including, but not limited to, attorney's fees and court costs incurred by Executive in connection with the enforcement of Executive's rights under this Section 4. - (f) Notwithstanding anything in this Agreement to the contrary, if Executive is a "disqualified individual" (as defined in Section 280G(c) of the Code) and the payments and benefits provided for in this Agreement, together with any other payments and benefits which Executive has the right to receive from the Bank, Origin or any other person would constitute a "parachute payment" (as defined in Section 280G(b)(2) of the Code), then, the payments and benefits provided for in this Agreement shall be either (a) reduced (but not below zero) so that the present value of such total amounts and benefits received by Executive from the Bank, Origin and/or such person(s) will be \$1.00 less than three (3) times Executive's "base amount" (as defined in Section 280G(b)(3) of the Code) and so that no portion of such amounts and benefits received by Executive shall be subject to the excise tax imposed by Section 4999 of the Code or (b) paid in full, whichever produces the better "net after-tax position" to Executive (taking into account any applicable excise tax under Section 4999 of the Code and any other applicable taxes).
-The reduction of payments and benefits hereunder, if applicable, shall be made by reducing, first, payments or benefit to be paid in cash hereunder in the order in which such payment or benefit would be paid or provided (beginning with such payment or benefit that would be made last in time and continuing, to the extent necessary, through to such payment or benefit that would be made first in time) and, then, reducing any benefit to be provided in-kind hereunder in a similar order.
+- (a) Upon the occurrence of the events described in Section 1(a), 1(b) or 1(c), the Bank and/or Origin will pay to Executive, and Executive will receive a severance benefit, consisting of the following: (i) a lump sum cash payment of one time Executive's then-current annual base salary, (ii) a lump sum cash payment of one time the average of the incentive bonus paid within the three calendar years (or such fewer full calendar years as Executive has been employed by the Bank and/or Origin) immediately preceding the date of Executive's Termination of Service and (iii) any stock option, stock appreciation right, restricted stock unit award, or other equity-type award under any plan or agreement in Executive has, or will have, in the capital stock in the Bank or Origin will become fully vested and exercisable (collectively, (i) through (iii) being the "Change in Control Severance Benefits").
+Notwithstanding the preceding, the Change in Control Severance Benefits will not become payable to Executive and neither the Bank or Origin will have any obligation for the payment of the Change in Control Severance Benefits to Executive in connection with such termination or resignation Executive remains employed, or is simultaneously reemployed, by Origin or any affiliate thereof in a position having comparable duties, authority and compensation as Executive's position with the Bank or Origin immediately preceding such Change in Control. - (b) The Change in Control Severance Benefits, if any, will be paid no later than the 30th day following the later of (i) Executive's Termination of Service and (ii) the Effective Date of a Change in Control.
+In no event will any payment be made under this Section 3 unless and until Executive incurs a Termination of Service. - (c) Notwithstanding anything in this Agreement to the contrary, if Executive is a "disqualified individual" (as defined in Section 280G(c) of the Code) and the payments and benefits provided for in this Agreement, together with any other payments and benefits which Executive has the right to receive from the Bank, Origin or any other person would constitute a "parachute payment" (as defined in Section 280G(b) (2) of the Code), then, the payments and benefits provided for in this Agreement will be either (i) reduced (but not below zero) so that the present value of such total amounts and benefits received by Executive from the Bank, Origin and/or such person(s) will be \$1.00 less than three times Executive's "base amount" (as defined in Section 280G(b)(3) of the Code) and so that no portion of such amounts and benefits received by Executive will be subject to the excise tax imposed by Section 4999 of the Code or (ii) paid in full, whichever produces the better "net after-tax position" to Executive (taking into account any applicable excise tax under Section 4999 of the Code and any other applicable taxes).
+The reduction of payments and benefits hereunder, if applicable, will be made by reducing, first, payments or benefits to be paid in cash hereunder in the order in which such payment or benefit would be paid or provided (beginning with such payment or benefit that would be made last in time and continuing, to the extent necessary, through to such payment or benefit that would be made last in time and continuing, to the extent necessary, through to such payment or benefit that would be made last in time and continuing hereunder in a similar order.

-5. Confidential and Proprietary Information.
+4. Confidential and Proprietary Information.